christwentyeight/4CDOS/README.md

 # 4CDOS

-A fake operating system or "easier" to use linux terminal/

 ## Description

-4CD OS is a command-based program simulating a simple operating system with basic file operations and utilities.
+4CDOS is a command-based program simulating a simple operating system with basic file operations and utilities.
 The program includes a boot sequence, user authentication, and various commands to navigate and manipulate the file system.

 This github page is the only official place to download this program.